ShreyasAV01/System_Design/README.md

 ## 3. Networking Basics IP, DNS, and routing
-IP		 -- Internet Protocol  	---  identifies what devices are communicating DNS		 -- Domain Name System  ---  tells you where to go (via IP resolution) Routing  	 -- routing 			---	 decides how to get there
+IP		 -- Internet Protocol  	---  identifies what devices are communicating<br />
+DNS		 -- Domain Name System  ---  tells you where to go (via IP resolution)<br />
+Routing  	 -- routing 			---	 decides how to get there<br />

 | Component | Purpose | Example Function | Layer in OSI Model |